siddarthaThentu/Solve-TakeHome/README.md

 * *Front End* a section on using React (_2 hours_)
 * *Database*: A section on databases and SQL (_1/2 hour_)

-## Front End Section

-You will have 2 hours to complete this assignment.
 Once you have completed your solution, you can use the "Submit Challenge" button located in the bottom right hand corner.
 If you cannot come to a solution within the 2 hours, the code you have at 2 hours will be auto-submitted.

+## Front End Section

+You will have 2 hours to complete this portion of the assignment.

 The goal of this challenge is to build out a UI and layout found in this image: URL-GOES-HERE